gad-lang/gad/docs/tutorial.md

 }
 ```

-In uGO, modules are very similar to functions.
+In Gad, modules are very similar to functions.

 * `import` expression loads the module code and execute it like a function.
 * Module should return a value using `return` statement.